-What is the difference between a court-appointed lawyer and a hired lawyer?
+What is the difference between a court-appointed lawyer and a hired defense lawyer?
 The impact of inferior legal representation can be life-altering in a tragic way.

 Court-Appointed Lawyers Have a Poor Reputation.
 Why?

 Many people have the impression that court-appointed attorneys are not effective and that they don’t care much about their clients.
 The fact is that there are many good court-appointed attorneys, and how they handle a case does not reflect whether they care about the client.
-Most attorneys care about their reputations and want to do a good job for their clients.
+Most attorneys care about their reputations and want to do a great job for their clients.
 On the other hand, many court-appointed lawyers do not zealously or effectively protect and defend their clients.
 The biggest problem with getting a court-appointed lawyer is that you cannot choose your lawyer, and it’s up to the luck of the draw who you get.
-Defendants represented by court-appointed lawyers often wonder if they should get a hired lawyer because they frequently experience a lack of communication, zealous representation, and commitment to achieving the best possible outcome.
+Defendants represented by court-appointed lawyers often wonder if they should get a hired defense lawyer because they frequently experience a lack of communication, zealous representation, and commitment to achieving the best possible outcome.

-A hired lawyer, also known as a retained lawyer, is someone you personally choose and pay privately.
+A hired defense lawyer, also known as a retained lawyer, is someone you personally choose and pay privately.
 With a retained attorney, you pick the right lawyer for you, considering any budgetary limitations.
 A retained attorney typically has more resources and time to spend on a client’s case than a court-appointed lawyer.
 If you privately retain an attorney, you can make sure you pick someone who is experienced, effective, has a good reputation, and has good chemistry with the client.

-The issue, of course, is whether you should get a hired lawyer and whether you can afford a retained attorney?
+The issue, of course, is whether you should get a hired defense lawyer and whether you can afford a retained attorney.
 When some clients hear the price of a top-rated, successful retained defense attorney, a court-appointed attorney starts to sound attractive.
 What they lose sight of at that moment is that deciding whether to retain a top-rated defense attorney will affect the rest of their lives.
 Whatever the expense, it is almost always worth it.
 In many cases, despite their reluctance and perhaps embarrassment, people charged with a crime must ask relatives or friends for help with a retainer fee, or they may have to sell something they own.
 This is painful, and that is understood.
-But if you had no insurance and needed heart surgery, would you find the money, or would you go with the lowest-priced heart surgeon you could find?
+But if you had no insurance and needed heart surgery, would you find the money or go with the lowest-priced heart surgeon you could find?
 There is no shame in asking for help to save your life.
 You do not want to trust your life, future, and livelihood to the lowest bidder.

 The worst possible combination in hiring an attorney is retaining a bargain-priced attorney.
 You usually pay far more than a court-appointed attorney and do not get any appreciable increase in talent or effort.
 As the old saying goes, you get what you pay for.
 Would you pay money to stay out of jail, keep your home and family, and keep your job?
 Everyone would.
 There are times to avail yourself of a sale, such as when buying a car or furniture.
 Availing yourself of a “sale” price when hiring an attorney could cost you everything you hold dear.
 On the other hand, paying an astronomical fee to a lawyer is likely wasteful and unnecessary.
 A great lawyer should charge a reasonable and fair price for legal representation.